-However, home buyers must contribute $1,000 or 1 percent of the purchase price (whichever is great) to the transaction.
+However, home buyers must contribute $1,000 or 1% of the purchase price (whichever is great) to the transaction.

-Buyers have the choice of FHA or Conventional loan.
+Buyers have the choice of an FHA or Conventional loan.

 In addition, lender paid mortgage insurance options are available.

-And as the same as the above, all buyers need to complete a homeownership counseling course (either online or in person).
+Just like the other options, all buyers need to complete a homeownership counseling course (either online or in-person).

 Down Payment Assistance

-Luckily, the National Homebuyers Fund (NHF) offers a Down Payment Assistance (DPA) program that gives out grants that are non-repayable.
+Luckily, the National Homebuyers Fund (NHF) offers a Down Payment Assistance (DPA) program that gives out non-repayable grants.